red-axe/am-editor/docs/docs/concepts-event.md

 # Incident

-In the engine, we handle many events by default, such as: text input, delete, copy, paste, left and right arrow keys, markdown syntax input monitoring, plug-in shortcut keys, and so on.
+In the engine, we handle many events by default, such as: text input, delete, copy, paste, left and right arrow keys, markdown syntax input monitoring, plugin shortcut keys, and so on.
 These events may have different processing logic at different cursor positions.
 Most operations are to modify the DOM tree structure and repair the cursor position.
-In addition, we also expose these events to the plug-in to handle by itself.
+In addition, we also expose these events to the plugin to handle by itself.

 Method signature